 - 1 1/2 tsp salt

 - 2 cups milk

-- Add cheese/milk mixture to veggie mixture and mix until combined and cooked through.
+Add cheese/milk mixture, and cooked chicken, to veggie mixture and stir until combined and cooked through.
 ENJOY!